Skip to main content

 Operational Failure Likelihood Score (OFLS)

 Note: The Operational Failure Likelihood Score is a simple scoring method I use in audits.
-It is not based on an external standard; it is a practical lens for comparing how likely a process is to fail under scale.
+It is not based on an external standard.
+It is a practical lens for comparing how likely a process is to fail under scale.

 To avoid treating all processes the same, I use a scoring model called the Operational Failure Likelihood Score (OFLS).
 Each process is rated from 1 to 5 across five dimensions: